Tell us if this process sounds familiar.

 Rates vary the most by time of year… not by how far in advance the departure is.
 For example, you’ll see similar fares for a cruise in September, whether that’s three months from now or a year and three months from now.

 Now, that’s not to say that the fare for a cruise well in the future won’t drop at some point.
 If the cruise line has trouble filling rooms, they will certainly drop the rate.
-But many times, there is no huge advantage to booking a year or more in advance.
+But many times, there is no huge advantage to booking a year or more in advance (although you will have more cabin options).

 Rule #9: DO book your cruise when you find a rate you like